Nail the Interview: 8 Proven Tips for Job Interview Success

 No matter how good you are, you will not be picked for any interview you apply for.

-Feedback from unsuccessful interview attempts is crucial in order to boost your chances in later interviews.
+Feedback from unsuccessful interview attempts is crucial to boost your chances in later interviews.

 The better prepared you are, the better chance you have of getting the job.